EPCCed/2021-07-28_Containers_Online/_episodes/01-introduction.md

 > ## What's Your Experience?
 >
 > Take a minute to think about challenges that you have experienced in using
 > scientific software (or software in general!) for your research.
-Then,
-> share with your neighbors and try to come up with a list of common gripes or
-> challenges.
 {: .challenge}

 You may have come up with some of the following: